-Chip’s book gave me peace of mind and acceptance that I was meant to do everything I've done so far, even the restaurants.
-Chip's wisdom doesn’t preach his way as being the only way, or the best way – he simply imparts upon the reader to live true to thyself and to use that DNA to get thyself moving in the right direction, no matter what flavor Kool-Aid was first tasted.
+Chip's wisdom doesn’t preach his way as being the only way, or the best way – he simply imparts upon the reader to discover and use one's DNA to get thyself moving in the right direction, no matter what flavor Kool-Aid was first tasted.